Albany, New York

 This Course will provide a select group of scientists, engineers, and clinicians with the multidisciplinary knowledge and expertise needed to guide the development of new adaptive neurotechnologies from conception through laboratory and clinical evaluation to dissemination and use for important scientific or clinical purposes.
 The goal is to create the next generation of leaders in this burgeoning new field.

 The course combines lectures, hands-on training, and integrative experiences.
 The first week provides a series of topical lectures stressing basic principles.
 They address: neuroscience (neuroanatomy and physiology with emphasis on sensorimotor function); engineering (signal acquisition and processing, hardware and software); and theory and application of adaptive neurotechnologies (for restoring, replacing, enhancing, supplementing, or improving nervous system function).
 The second week provides practical demonstrations and hands-on training in the design and realization of representative adaptive neurotechnologies.
 The final week is devoted to clinical translation (target populations, clinical trials); commercialization (regulation, intellectual property, funding); ethical/legal issues; and case studies of adaptive neurotechnology development.
-The 2019 Course agenda is still being finalized but is expected to be similar to that of the 2017 Course.

 - Comprehensive grasp of the basic theory and practice of adaptive neurotechnologies.

 - Understanding of the scientific and clinical potential of these technologies.